alargam/Super-Resolution-Generative-Adversarial-Networks-SRGAN-/README.md

 ```
 **3. Run the data downloading script:**
 ```
-python ./scripts/make_dataset.py
+python make_dataset.py
 ```
-Running this script would prompt you to type your kaggle username and token key (from profile settings) in the terminal.
-Following that the data would be donwloaded and available in the `./data/` directory.

 **4. Split the dataset into train and validation:**
 ```
-python ./scripts/split_dataset.py
+python split_dataset.py
 ```
-This would create two files in the `./data/` directory called `train_images.pkl` and `val_images.pkl` which would store the paths to train and validation split of images
+This would create two files in the directory called `train_images.pkl` and `val_images.pkl` which would store the paths to train and validation split of images

 &nbsp;